Success! Completing Order...

 Hey!
 I'm Rachel!
 I dove into natural wellness after my health crashed in 2014.
 I'm on a mission to help you understand the ingredients in the products you use and show you how easy it is to exchange toxin-containing ones for things that support rather than burden your body.
-You'll find me growing microgreens, tending my urban garden, cooking whole food meals, hiking, foraging, and creating DIY skincare products.
+You'll find me growing microgreens, homesteading, cooking whole food meals, foraging, and creating DIY skincare products.

 Skincare and makeup is one of the most important areas to tackle!
 You'll love my favorite clean beauty brand, which makes swapping your existing product for toxin-free ones a breeze!
+Use that link for $10 off your first order.
 Plus, I'm here if you want help picking out the right product or shades for you!

 The Holistically Healthy Home Amazon Shop has tons of clean options across nearly every category in your life!